 War Service Land Settlement Scheme Act 1954

-An Act to enable the State to carry out and give effect to war service land settlement; and to accept appropriations mentioned in the State Grants (War Service Land Settlement) Act 1952, of the Commonwealth Parliament for the purpose of financial assistance in connection with war service land settlement in such amounts and subject to such conditions as the Minister mentioned in that Act determines under that Act; and for other and incidental purposes.
+An Act to enable the State to carry out and give effect to war service land settlement; and to accept appropriations mentioned in the States Grants (War Service Land Settlement) Act 1952 of the Commonwealth Parliament for the purpose of financial assistance in connection with war service land settlement in such amounts and subject to such conditions as the Minister mentioned in that Act determines under that Act; and for other and incidental purposes.

 1. Short title